Handbook of the Graduate Program in

 The student will not be allowed to defend their dissertation without a minimum of one paper in press in a peer-reviewed journal, in which the student is the first author.
 Submission of the paper must be approved by the student’s advisor.
 In some cases, students share first authorship with another member of the laboratory.
 The use of such papers to fulfill this requirement will be at the discretion of the student's advisory committee.

 The final examination for the Ph.D. degree will consist of presenting a dissertation seminar before the advisory committee, the Biochemistry and Molecular Biology Graduate Program, and any other interested parties, after which the student will continue with their dissertation defense in a separate session with their advisory committee.
-A Shuttle Sheet Request Form (click HERE to download) must be submitted to the Health Sciences Graduate Programs Office two weeks prior to the defense date.
+A Shuttle Sheet Request Form (Download the form). must be submitted to the Health Sciences Graduate Programs Office two weeks prior to the defense date.
 If performance in the oral defense is judged satisfactory by the advisory committee, the granting of the Ph.D. degree will be recommended.
-Following the satisfactory defense of the dissertation, the student must prepare the dissertation for electronic submission to the University (For instructions, click HERE).
+Following the satisfactory defense of the dissertation, the student must prepare the dissertation for electronic submission to the University (View the instructions.).
 Approval of the written dissertation and the electronic submission, which includes signatures from all committee members, must be completed before the Ph.D. can be conferred.
 Students should not make firm commitments for start dates in postdoctoral positions or other employment prior to completion of these requirements.
-A checklist of requirements for graduation with a degree in Doctor of Philosophy at the WVU Health Sciences Center can be downloaded by clicking HERE.
+Download the Health Sciences PhD graduation requirements checklist.